• Skip to primary navigation

 Instructions

-Blueberry Cake Layers
+Blueberry Cake (Sponge Layers)

-1. Preheat your oven to 325°F (165°C) with fan and line three 6-inch cake pans with parchment paper.
+1. Preheat the oven to 325°F (165°C) and line three cake pans with parchment paper.

 Mascarpone Whipped Cream (Filling)